The Beach Boys: Reaction to British Invasion

-Brian wrote his last surf song in April 1964.
-That month, during recording of the single "I Get Around", Murry was relieved of his duties as manager.
-He remained in close contact with the group and attempted to continue advising on their career decisions.
-When "I Get Around" was released in May, it would climb to No. 1 in the US and Canada, their first single to do so (also reaching the Top 10 in Sweden and the UK), proving that the Beach Boys could compete with contemporary British pop groups.
-In July, the album that the song appeared on, All Summer Long, reached No. 4 in the US.
+Brian wrote his last surf song for nearly four years, "Don't Back Down", in April 1964.
+That month, during recording of the single "I Get Around", the band dismissed Murry as their manager.
+He remained in close contact with the group, offering unsolicited advice on their business decisions.
+When "I Get Around" was released in May, it would climb to number 1 in the US and Canada, their first single to do so (also reaching the top-ten in Sweden and the UK), proving that the Beach Boys could compete with contemporary British pop groups.
+"I Get Around" and "Don't Back Down" both appeared on the band's sixth album All Summer Long, released in July 1964 and reaching number 4 in the US.
 All Summer Long introduced exotic textures to the Beach Boys' sound exemplified by the piccolos and xylophones of its title track.
 The album was a swan-song to the surf and car music the Beach Boys built their commercial standing upon.
 Later albums took a different stylistic and lyrical path.
-Before this, a live album, Beach Boys Concert, was released in October to a four-week chart stay at No. 1, containing a set list of previously recorded songs and covers that they had not yet recorded.
+Before this, a live album, Beach Boys Concert, was released in October to a four-week chart stay at number 1, containing a set list of previously recorded songs and covers that they had not yet recorded.

 In June 1964, Brian recorded the bulk of The Beach Boys' Christmas Album with a forty-one-piece studio orchestra in collaboration with Four Freshmen arranger Dick Reynolds.
 The album was a response to Phil Spector's A Christmas Gift for You (1963).
 Released in December, the Beach Boys' album was divided between five new, original Christmas-themed songs, and seven reinterpretations of traditional Christmas songs.
 It would be regarded as one of the finest holiday albums of the rock era.
-One single from the album, "The Man with All the Toys", was released, peaking at No. 6 on the US Billboard Christmas chart.
+One single from the album, "The Man with All the Toys", was released, peaking at number 6 on the US Billboard Christmas chart.
 On October 29, the Beach Boys performed for The T.A.M.I.
 Show, a concert film intended to bring together a wide range of musicians for a one-off performance.
 The result was released to movie theaters one month later.